 East Palo Alto Residents Await Results of City Council Election

 Constituents of East Palo Alto waited in a long line at the YMCA to cast there vote in this monumental election.
-(Michaela Herbst reporting for Mercury News)
+(Michaela Herbst/Peninsula Press)

 EAST PALO ALTO — East Palo Alto residents are still waiting to find out which of the nine candidates will fill the three empty spots on the city council.